Overview of NF2

 Location

-The Addenbrooke’s Hospital, Cambridge clinic is situated in clinic 10, on level 2 in the Outpatient block.
+The Addenbrooke’s Hospital, Cambridge clinic is situated in Clinic 10 on level 2 in the outpatient block.
 Parking is available in the main hospital car park with a fixed price for attending outpatient’s appointments.
 These concessionary tickets are available from the customer service desk in the main Hospital car park (located at the car park exit).
-Proof of appointment/s will be required.
+Proof of appointment(s) will be required.
 There is also parking available at off-site Park and Ride Facilities.
-If you are parked in the main hospital car park and need assistance with transport to your appointment, a courtesy bus is provided every 10 minutes between 07:30 and 16:00.
-It stops outside the main entrance to the outpatient’s hall.
-It can accommodate one wheelchair at a time.
+If you are parked in the main hospital car park and need assistance with transport to your appointment, a courtesy bus is provided every 10 minutes between 07:30 (7:30am) and 16:00 (4pm).
+The courtesy bus stops outside the main entrance to the outpatients hall, and can accommodate one wheelchair at a time.

 If you are attending a satellite clinic, details of your appointment will be sent to you by the relevant hospital.